Nursing (PhD)

 - Official transcripts from all undergraduate and graduate college coursework are required.
 An undergraduate cumulative grade point average of 3.0 or higher on a 4.0 scale is recommended for BSN-PhD and a graduate cumulative grade point average of 3.25 or higher on a 4.0 scale is recommended for MSN-PhD and DNP-PhD.

-- For applicants with a degree conferred in the United States the degree must be from a regionally-accredited institution and an NLN-, ACEN-, or CCNE- accredited nursing program.
+- For applicants with a degree conferred in the United States, the degree must be from an institution accredited by a Department of Education-recognized agency and an NLN-, ACEN-, or CCNE- accredited nursing program.

 - International students for whom English is not their primary language must show English language proficiency via the Graduate School English language proficiency requirements at the following link: English Language Proficiency | Graduate School